 Sterling extends losses with UK and EU still far apart in Brexit talks

-LONDON, Dec 10 (Reuters) - The Brexit-battered pound extended its losses against the dollar and the euro on Thursday, as investors became more cautious about the risk of Britain and the EU failing to agree on a Brexit deal, with just three weeks until the Dec.
-31 deadline.
+LONDON, Dec 10 (Reuters) - The pound extended its losses against the dollar and the euro on Thursday, and one-week implied volatility gauges rose to their highest since March, as market participants became more cautious about the risk of a no-deal Brexit.

-The pound dropped not long after 2200 GMT on Wednesday, when a dinner on Wednesday between UK Prime Minister Boris Johnson and European Commission President Ursula von der Leyen ended with both sides still "far apart".
+The pound dropped late on Wednesday, after a dinner on Wednesday between UK Prime Minister Boris Johnson and European Commission President Ursula von der Leyen ended with both sides still "far apart".

-"At the current juncture, the balance of risks appears to be shifting to the downside for the pound as the end game approaches for Brexit talks," Lee Hardman, currency analyst at MUFG, wrote in a note to clients.
-"Hopes for a last-minute trade deal are fading.

 Britain's transition period with the EU is due to end on Dec.
 31. Until then, it remains in the EU single market and customs union, meaning that rules on trade, travel and business have stayed the same.